HHSAPCompSci2020/capstone-project-rss/Responsible Student Simulator/doc/README.txt

 * BrainCell: handles the math of total brain cells including the rate of the brain cell
 * Course(name, time, payout, intensity): super class of all the courses that the student can take
 * CoursePanel: contains all buttons and classes related to courses, used to start production for courses and displaying buttons
-* Main: The main window that contains all GUI and math components
+* Main: Main: Contains main method
 * Menu: The window that gets refreshed to show the totals from BrainCell
 * OtherPanel: panel that contains the prestige buttons
 * Sleep: class that holds the percentage of sleep, can be decreased or increased